sambello247/100-Days-Art-Tech-Resource-Compilation/README.md

 5. Open a Pull Request

 Don't forget to give the project a star!
 Thanks again.
 Any contributions you make are greatly appreciated.

-## License

-Specify the license under which your project is distributed.

 ## Resource Information